hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 66**

 - B. Output custom metrics to Stackdriver from the game servers, and create a Dashboard in Stackdriver Monitoring Console to view them.
 97%/tartar
-- Big Table won't talk to Google Data Studio - tartar
+- BigTable won't talk to Google Data Studio - tartar

-- To capture multiple GBs of aggregate real-time KPIs from game servers running on Google Cloud Platform and monitor them with low latency, the customer should output custom metrics to Stackdriver from the game servers.
-Stackdriver allows you to collect and store custom metrics, as well as view and analyze them in real-time using the Stackdriver Monitoring Console.
-The customer can create a Dashboard in the Monitoring Console to view the KPIs and monitor them with low latency.

 <hr />

 **Question 67**

 - C. Perform the following: 1.
 Create a Google Kubernetes Engine (GKE) cluster with n1-standard-1 type machines.
 2. Build a Docker image from the production branch with all of the dependencies, and tag it with the version number.
 3. Create a Kubernetes Deployment with the imagePullPolicy set to 'IfNotPresent' in the staging namespace, and then promote it to the production namespace after testing.
-67%
+67%/tartar

 - You should use GKE, because your can scale up and down based on your demand.
 Also you can specifiy the resource size like 0.1 CPU and 128 MB of memory per Pod.

 - Secondly, Kubernetes Deployment with the imagePullPolicy set to “IfNotPresent” in the staging namespace, and then promote it to production namespace after testing. is best practice.
+- C, anytime you see cpu in 0 point something its GKE.
 <hr />

 **Question 68**